jmbwell/mergbw/README.md

 This repository contains a Home Assistant custom component to control a Bluetooth-based sunset light (MeRGBW).

+## Protocol profiles

+The light control protocol is abstracted behind profiles.
+The default "Sunset Light" profile matches the original device.
+Future device variants can be added as separate profiles without changing the entity code.

 ## Installation

 1. Copy the `custom_components/sunset_light` directory to the `custom_components` directory of your Home Assistant configuration.